Democracy Cycle Home | Submission Guidelines | FAQs | 2024 Democracy Cycle Commissions

 Please look at the Eligibility section of both the RFP / Request for Proposals and the Submission Guidelines, and do the Eligibility Screen in Submittable.
 If you still have questions, make an appointment with the director of The Democracy Cycle via Calendly.

-Only numbers should be in the right-hand column of the budget form.
+Only numbers should be in the right-hand column of the budget form, no letters, no symbols.
 If you have any words or symbols or anything other than numbers in the right-hand column, the budget will not auto-compute.
-Write any line-item notes you may have in the left-hand column.
-Note: Expenses and Income totals should equal each other (or show a surplus).
+Write your line-item name in the left-hand column, and any line-item notes you may have in the middle column.
+Note: Expenses and Income totals should equal each other (or show a small surplus).

 No. We believe that the idea of democracy is not party-specific.
 The Democracy Cycle is a cross-ideological project.
 Proposals that advocate by name for a specific party or candidate are not eligible.
 We welcome proposals from artists of all persuasions, on topics that reflect all points of view.
 We are looking for projects that derive from a fundamental belief in democracy and the imperative of protecting it.